3R Foundation

 Overview

 The 3R Foundation (3R stands for Recycle, Reuse, Rehome) was established in 2022 by an experienced charity shop team when their existing shop closed.
 The foundation opened its charity shop in Carnforth on 1st February 2023.
 Operating entirely through volunteer efforts with 5 trustees and 29 volunteers (none of whom receive remuneration), the foundation has rapidly become a significant local grant maker.
-With total income of £231,766 in the financial year ending March 2025, the foundation has awarded over £100,592 in grants to local charities, clubs, and community groups in less than two years.
-The foundation distributes approximately 15+ grants per month, focusing on supporting smaller organizations run by volunteers with limited fundraising experience.
+In the most recent financial year, the charity had total income of £231,766.
+Since opening, the foundation has awarded over £201,000 in grants to 389 local charities, clubs, and community groups.
+The foundation focuses on supporting smaller organisations run by volunteers with limited fundraising experience.
 All proceeds from the charity shop go directly back into the North Lancashire and South Cumbria community at grassroots level.

 Funding Priorities